rhythmagency/formulate/pro/index.md

 # Installing Formulate Pro

-You can install Formulate Pro using NuGet (search for "Formulate Pro"): [Formulate.Pro](https://www.nuget.org/packages/Formulate.Pro)
+You can install Formulate Pro using NuGet (search for "Formulate.Pro"): [Formulate.Pro](https://www.nuget.org/packages/Formulate.Pro)

 Be sure you've already installed the Umbraco 8 and Formulate 3 NuGet packages.